The Baffin Bay is a shining jewel of trout green water, crystal clear shorelines and grass growing in abundance.

 There are acres of grass flats, grass lines, potholes and long expanses of sand, perfect habit for the abundance of redfish that live here.

-Because of all of the new grass holding crabs and shrimp, it appears that lots of redfish have taken over Baffin Bay!
-Whether fishing the back of the bay, the Cayo del Grullo, Laguna Salada, Alazan and all places in between, the unbelievable emergence of redfish everywhere has been a very welcome sight!
+Because of all of the new grass holding crabs and shrimp, it appears that lots of redfish have taken over the Baffin Bay!
+Whether fishing the back of the bay, the Cayo del Grullo, Laguna Salada, Alazan and all the places in between, the unbelievable emergence of redfish everywhere has been a very welcomed sight!

-Even the “Ghosts of Baffin Bay” (our name for the really big reds from 40-60 inches that inhabit the deep waters of Baffin Bay), have been showing up frequently, giving anglers a super pull and a great picture.
+Even the “Ghosts of Baffin Bay” (our name for the really big reds from 40-60 inches that inhabit the deep waters of Baffin Bay) have been showing up frequently, giving anglers a super pull and a great picture.
 Dr. David McKee says that these monsters of the deep are 50 to 60 years old.
 That’s incredible to think about.
-These giant redfish have been lurking about in Baffin Bay for a long time!
+These giant redfish have been lurking around in the Baffin Bay for a long time!

-Top water lures can produce some great action while fishing the early mornings along shorelines filled with bait.
+Topwater lures can produce some great action while fishing in the early mornings along shorelines filled with bait.
 Try the “One-Knocker Spook”, the “Skitterwalk” and the “Super Spook Jr.” in variations of white, pink, silver and chrome.
-A sure bet will also be a 4” Saltwater Assassin Sea Shad in light colors rigged on our signature, “Black’s Magic” 1/32 ounce jig head with a #1 hook, which you can purchase by clicking this link, Roy’s in Corpus Christi, or Tackle Town in Rockport and other tackle shops that cater to Saltwater anglers throughout Texas.
+A sure bet will also be a 4” Saltwater Assassin Sea Shad in light colors rigged on our signature, “Black’s Magic” 1/32 ounce jig head with a #1 hook, which you can purchase by clicking the previous link, Roy’s in Corpus Christi, or Tackle Town in Rockport and other tackle shops that cater to Saltwater anglers throughout Texas.